 Remove your pedals and examine the threads on the spindle and crankset.
-Clean them before applying fresh grease and reinstalling.
+Clean them before applying fresh grease and reinstalling them.

 Cleats can be noisy too.
 Check the clears for wear.
 Usually, the side you unclip at the traffic lights will wear out much faster.

-Remove the cleat bolts from your shoes and wipe them clean before adding a smear of new grease on the threads and reinstalling.
+Remove the cleat bolts from your shoes and wipe them clean before adding a smear of new grease on the threads and reinstalling them.
 Make sure to mark your cleat position on the shoe before removing it.

 Don’t forget to check your bolts in a few days.
 They may need to be tightened to 4-5Nm using a torque wrench.